-30. DIVIDENDS
+29. DIVIDENDS

-The Directors did not recommend or declare the payment of any dividend in respect of the years ended December 31, 2021 and 2020.
+The directors of the Company did not recommend or declare the payment of any dividend in respect of the years ended December 31, 2022 and 2021.

-31. RELATED PARTY TRANSACTIONS
+30. RELATED PARTY TRANSACTIONS

 In addition to the transactions disclosed elsewhere in these consolidated financial statements, during the year, the Group entered into the following material related party transactions.